learning-software-engineering/learning-software-engineering.github.io/Topics/Professionalism.md

 4. Provide regular updates: Keep clients informed about project progress, milestones, and any changes or obstacles that may affect the project's outcome.
 5. Delivering high-quality work: Strive for excellence in your work, thoroughly test your code, and address any issues promptly to ensure client satisfaction.
 6. Handle difficult situations with grace: If conflicts or misunderstandings arise, remain calm, listen to the client's concerns, and work collaboratively to find a solution.

+### Additional practices:
+You can find additional practices on this website: https://engineerscanada.ca/professional-practice-in-software-engineering

 By implementing these best practices, you can maintain a professional demeanor in various situations, enhancing your reputation as a software engineer and fostering positive relationships with colleagues and clients.